Republic of Yucatán: Santa Anna's coup and the Mexican rapprochement

-In October 1841, with insurgents from Tacubaya, Antonio López de Santa Anna executed a coup, removing Anastasio Bustamante.
+In October 1841, Antonio López de Santa Anna became president in a coup d'état, replacing Anastasio Bustamante.
 Santa Anna radicalized the centralist position of his government.
-Santa Anna, the new president, commissioned Andrés Quintana Roo, a native of Mérida, to establish a dialogue with the Yucatecan authorities and Yucatecan Congress in order to return to Mexico.
+He commissioned Andrés Quintana Roo, a native of Mérida, to negotiate with the Yucatecan authorities and Congress about rejoining Mexico.
 Quintana Roo's commission succeeded and the treaties of 28 and 29 November 1841 were signed.
-In them, Yucatán retain its own customs and tariff laws, and the free entry of goods to ports of the Republic was allowed to continue, among other benefits to Yucatán.
+In them, Yucatán retained its own customs and tariff laws, and the free entry of goods to ports of the Republic was allowed to continue, among other benefits to Yucatán.

-In Mexico City, the treaties between Andrés Quintana Roo and Yucatán were ignored.
-The central governments required Yucatán join Mexico and fully accept the Plan of Tacubaya, Yucatán territory should be subject to all laws of Congress established by the Santa Anna.
-It also required that Yucatán break all relations with the Republic of Texas because Mexico was at war with the Texans.
+But the central government in Mexico City ignored these treaties.
+Instead, the central government demanded that Yucatán rejoin Mexico without conditions and fully accept the Plan of Tacubaya, and that Yucatán territory should be subject to all laws of Congress established by Santa Anna.
+It also required that Yucatán break all relations with the Republic of Texas, because Mexico was at war with the Texans.
 Attempts were made through several diplomatic channels to resolve the problems, but all failed.

 Armed invasion of the Peninsula

-Failing in the attempt to subdue Yucatán with words, Santa Anna sent military forces to the peninsula to hunt for the federalists.
-In August 1842, a Mexican military squadron formed off the coast of the island Carmen (now Ciudad del Carmen, Campeche), including four warships and commanded by Captain Thomas Marin.
-Marin demanded that the Yucatán return to Mexico.
+Failing in the attempt to subdue Yucatán with words, Santa Anna sent armed forces to the peninsula to hunt for the federalists.
+In August 1842, a Mexican naval squadron formed off Carmen Island (now Ciudad del Carmen, Campeche), including four warships and commanded by Captain Thomas Marin.
+Marin demanded that Yucatán return to Mexico.
 A few days later his soldiers took the island without encountering armed resistance.

 Control of this island gave the Mexican military a strategic base between the Mexican mainland and the Yucatecan peninsula.
 Water travel provided the fastest route between Yucatán and Mexico.
 There were no land routes through the jungles, and the sharp curve of the peninsula meant that the shortest distance between Valladolid, and Mexico City was over water.